DROP: Distributional and Regular Optimism and Pessimism for Reinforcement Learning: Simulations

 The scores are summarized in Fig.~\ref{fig:result_comp}.
 Note that the corresponding 95~\% confidence intervals are provided for reference, since the scores vary greatly depending on the success or failure of the task and are bimodal.
+Further analysis of the results is presented in Appendix~\ref{app:performance}.

 First, \textit{Flat}, \textit{Optim}, and \textit{Pessim} excelled at different tasks.
 For example, \textit{Optim} with better exploration capability was superior for HalfCheetahB, which tends to stay in a local solution of standing due to insufficient torques, while \textit{Pessim} with better safety capability and \textit{Flat} were superior for AntM, which is prone to fall over and gain unworthy experience due to excessive torques.
 In the latter case, the reason why \textit{Flat} was also superior is probably due to the fact that the recent RL stabilization tricks (e.g. the ones used in this paper as summarized in Table~\ref{tab:param}) is to make learning proceed conservatively, i.e. pessimistically.
 This reason is also reasonable for explaining the reason why \textit{Pessim} was not good in the other tasks, namely, the overlapping effects prevented the sufficient exploration for finding a global optimum.